-The range of applications of Nuclear Physics in modern society is broad indeed.
+The range of nuclear physics has a broad range of uses in modern society.
 Notable examples include fundamental research in nuclear physics, which motivates the development of accelerator technology, high-speed electronics, and special materials for sensitive detectors and targets; nuclear reactors, which have applications including the generation of electrical power, the production of isotopes, and tests of the properties of materials using neutrons; national security and nonproliferation applications, such as safeguards, nuclear forensics, and the detection of special nuclear materials (SNM); nuclear medicine, and the associated production, testing, distribution and use of isotopes in medical diagnostics and treatment; and applications to more familiar industrial problems, such as the use of radioisotopes in geological resource surveys.
+This Announcement seeks research proporsals that will enhance understanding of the basic characteristics of isotopes without respect to particular uses.